Investigating Data Hierarchies in Multifidelity Machine Learning for Excitation Energies: Methods

-In this approach, a fixed number of training samples are chosen at the highest fidelity, $N_{train}^{TZVP}$.
+In this approach, a fixed number of training samples are chosen at the highest fidelity, $N_{\rm train}^{\rm TZVP}$.
 An o-MFML model is built with $\gamma=2$.
 The cost of the training data is noted along with the model error over the holdout test set.
-For the next step of this curve, instead of varying $N){train}^{TZVP}$, $\gamma$ is increased by an integer value.
-This curve is identified as $\Gamma(N_{train}^{TZVP})$-curve and is a measure of MAE versus time-cost of training data of the multifidelity model for varying $\gamma$.
-For example, if one were to set $N_{train}^{TZVP}=2$, $f_b:$ 321G, then the $\Gamma(2)$-curve would be built with the first multifidelity training data structure (in increasing fidelity) as $\{2^3\cdot2,2^2\cdot2,2^1\cdot 2,2\}$.
+For the next step of this curve, instead of varying $N_{\rm train}^{\rm TZVP}$, $\gamma$ is increased by an integer value.
+This curve is identified as $\Gamma(N_{\rm train}^{\rm TZVP})$-curve and is a measure of RMAE versus time-cost of training data of the multifidelity model for varying $\gamma$.
+For example, if one were to set $N_{\rm train}^{\rm TZVP}=2$, $f_b:$ 321G, then the $\Gamma(2)$-curve would be built with the first multifidelity training data structure (in increasing fidelity) as $\{2^3\cdot2,2^2\cdot2,2^1\cdot 2,2\}$.
 The next point would be built with a training data structure of $\{3^3\cdot2,3^2\cdot2,3^1\cdot2,2\}$ and so on.
-In general, for a $\Gamma(N_{train}^{TZVP})$-curve, the training data structure for $f:b$ 321G is given as $\{\gamma^3\cdot N_{train}^{TZVP},\gamma^2\cdot N_{train}^{TZVP}, \gamma^1\cdot N_{train}^{TZVP}\}$.
-For reasons explained in section \ref{time_cost_results} and section \ref{results_error_contours}, the STO3G baseline is not considered.
-Herein, the $\Gamma(\cdot)$-curve is studied for $N_{train}^{TZVP}\in\{2,8,64\}$ to further assess the multifidelity structure of training data and evaluate the limits of the multifidelity approach.
-Since there is no trivial way to express the number of training samples used at a certain fidelity and relate it to the MAE of the model, the $\Gamma(\cdot)$-curve is plotted only as MAE versus multifidelity training data generation cost.
+In general, for a $\Gamma(N_{\rm train}^{\rm TZVP})$-curve, the training data structure for $f:b$ 321G is given as $\{\gamma^3\cdot N_{\rm train}^{\rm TZVP},\gamma^2\cdot N_{\rm train}^{\rm TZVP}, \gamma^1\cdot N_{\rm train}^{\rm TZVP}\}$.
+For reasons explained in \nameref{time_cost_results} and \nameref{results_error_contours}, the STO3G baseline is not considered.
+Herein, the $\Gamma(\cdot)$-curve is studied for $N_{\rm train}^{\rm TZVP}\in\{2,8,64\}$ to further assess the multifidelity structure of training data and evaluate the limits of the multifidelity approach.
+Since there is no trivial way to express the number of training samples used at a certain fidelity and relate it to the RMAE of the model, the $\Gamma(\cdot)$-curve is plotted only as RMAE versus multifidelity training data generation cost.
+The variation of the number of training samples used at each fidelity for the $\Gamma$-curve is contrasted with that for the learning curve of MFML in Figure \ref{fig_scalingfactor_graphic}(d).
+Notice the wider base of the pyramid for $\Gamma$-curve signifying a much larger number of training samples being used at the cheapest fidelities.